Make sure you are well rested, well hydrated and have eaten recently. But please don’t bring in your 50 closest friends (1-2 are fine).

 We LOVE to give stuff away.
 It makes us feel good.
 In our first year we gave away 10% of our gross income to our community.
 We charge what we do because we are creating unique art that will last your entire life.

 Wabash County Health Department determines the ages we are able to work on.
-For piercings, we can only do earlobes for those under age 14 and my piercer will stop and not do the piercing if the child says no. Starting at age 14 we can pierce anything (besides nipples and genitals) with the proper identification (birth certificate with both names as well as photo IDs for child and parent - these are required for anything we do on a minor).
+For piercings, we can only do earlobes for those under age 14 and my piercer will stop and not do the piercing if the child says no (she also won't pierce any children under age 6).
+Starting at age 14 we can pierce anything (besides nipples and genitals) with the proper identification (birth certificate with both names as well as photo IDs for child and parent - these are required for anything we do on a minor).